ravinderdeol/blockchain_cryptocurrency_playbook/guides/ethereum_blockchain_interview_questions.md

 `31.
 In Order To Implement An ERC20 Token Contract, You’d Need At Least To Implement The Following Functions & Events In Order To Fulfill The Interface Requirements:`

 > totalSupply(), balanceOf(address), allowance(address, address), transfer(address, uint256), approve(address, uint256), transferFrom(address, address, uint256).
 Transfer(address, address, uint256), Approval(address, address, uint256)

+## Truffle & Ethereum Development Frameworks

+`32.
+Truffle Is...`

+> A Framework That Helps Developers With Testing, Deployment, Management Of Smart Contracts & Distributed Applications.

+`33.
+Unit-Testing On A Local Chain Is Important, Because It Helps You Too...`

+> Run Tests Quickly For Free, Compared To The Alternative Of Continuous Deployment On The Main-Network.
+This Saves You A Lot Of Fees, Time & Costs.

+`34.
+With Truffle It's Easy To Write Clean-Room Unit-Tests For...`

+> Solidity & Javascript

+`35.
+With The Truffle Config File You Can Manage...`

+> Different Networks To Deploy Your Contracts To.
+This Way You Can Easily Deploy To A Local Blockchain, The Main-Net Or The Ropsten/Rinkeby Test-Net With Only One Parameter.